jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 systems, they are almost all based in one way or other on the [GNU Debugger (GDB)](http://www.gnu.org/s/gdb/).
-GDB itself is a tool that is driven by interactively typing commands; if you know your way around with it, it is quite useable but it is rather austere and unless you are already familiar with this style of debugging, don't learn it.
+GDB itself is a tool that is driven by interactively typing commands; if you know your way around with it, it is quite usable but it is rather austere and unless you are already familiar with this style of debugging, don't learn it.
 Rather, you should either use a graphical front-end or, even better, a front-end to GDB that is integrated into an Integrated Development Environment (IDE).
 An example of